coverclock/com-diag-tesoro/README.md

 <https://switch2osm.github.io/serving-tiles/updating-as-people-edit/>

-The '''fs''' directory in the Tesoro repo contains some snippets of configuration data that need to be added to configuration files in the Ubuntu file system.
+The `fs` directory in the Tesoro repo contains some snippets of configuration data that need to be added to configuration files in the Ubuntu file system.